-a) This measurement provides the max number of active UEs in the UL in an NRCellDU.
-The measurement is calculated per PLMN ID and per QoS level (mapped 5QI or/and QCI in EN-DC), subcounters per S-NSSAI and per supported PLMN ID.
+a) This measurement provides the max number of active UEs (in RRC_CONNECTED state) in the UL in an NRCellDU.
+The measurement is filterable per PLMN ID and per QoS level (mapped 5QI or/and QCI in EN-DC), subcounters per S-NSSAI and per supported PLMN ID or per UE type.

 b) DER (n=1)